ahodroj/i2b2-hadoop/README.md

 performance improvement initiatives.

 An i2b2 implementation consists of a data mart of clinical, research, and administrative data, and an interface to construct and manage queries and data sets.
-This project provides a Hadoop implementatin of the data mart query engine, known as the CRC.
+This project provides a Hadoop implementation of the data mart query engine, known as the CRC.

 Version: 0.2